Chapter 6: Syntax

 Arguments as participants in events

 In Section 6.2 we classified predicates in terms of their transitivity—that is, the number of arguments they combine with.
-Some verbs take only a subject (intransitive), a subject and an object (transitive), or a subject, an object, and an indirect object (ditransitive).
+Intransitive verbs take only a subject, while transitive verbs take both a subject and an object, and ditransitive verbs take a subject, an object, and an indirect object.

 Importantly, “subject” and “object” are structural terms, not semantic ones.
 In English, a subject appears at the beginning of a declarative clause, has nominative case (if it’s a pronoun), and controls agreement on the tensed verb.
 An object in English occurs after the verb, and has accusative case (if it’s a pronoun).